PerimeterInstitute/SymmetryDocs/README.md

   jobs.
 Each head node has 40 Intel Xeon Silver cores and 200 GigaBytes of memory (RAM).

+- 32 AMD compute nodes, which are designed to run compute-intensive applications.
+Each compute node has 64 AMD EPYC cores and 256 GigaBytes of memory (RAM).

-- 76 compute nodes, which are designed to run compute-intensive applications.
+- 56 Intel compute nodes, which are designed to run compute-intensive applications.
 Each compute node has 40 Intel Xeon Gold (Skylake) cores and 200 GigaBytes of memory (RAM).

+- 1 GPU node with 8 x H200 NVIDIA GPUs, each with 140 GB of memory.

-- A file server hosting a GPFS file system offering 233 TeraBytes of space.
+- A file server hosting a BeeGFS file system offering 233 TeraBytes of space.

 - A high-performance InfiniBand network connecting the nodes and the